 Honestly there’s so many reasons resentment can happen in a relationship.
 Looking inward to finding the why in your relationship is a valuable step to take in conquering it.

 Do you have resentment towards your husband because you feel like he’s getting the easy way out of bringing a child into the world?
-He’s definitely getting the easy way out physically, but this is hard for him to deal with emotionally too.
+He’s definitely getting the easy way out in many ways, but this is hard for him to deal with emotionally too.
 In fact, about 8-10% new fathers also experience postpartum depression.

-Yes, they didn’t carry a large human in their body for 9 months, but they watched you do it.
+Yes, they didn’t carry a human in their body for 9 months, but they watched you do it.
 They may not have experienced labor pains, but they watched you do it.
 Watching trauma can be just as difficult as experiencing it first hand.
 You may resent him for not feeling the pain of pregnancy, labor, and birth, but he was there.
 He saw you fight through it, and that’s hard too.
 Couple that secondhand trauma of watching you welcome a new baby into the world along with sleep deprivation, less time for the things you both typically have time for, and the massive adjustment to the new role of fatherhood, being a new parent is challenging for both parties involved.
 Starting the conversation with empathy and understanding can greatly help with dismantling resentment and maintaining a healthy relationship after baby.

 Of course I got angry when I found my husband weeping over a crying baby, because he didn’t know what to do.
 Of course I resented him, because I felt like I was suffering more than he was.
 But then I had to realize that this is hard for him too.
 Just like I need time to physically and emotionally heal from 9 long months of creating life, he needs to heal too.